kaldi-asr/kaldi/egs/formosa_speech/s5/README.md

 This recips is based ont the "NER-Trs-Vol1" corpus (selected from National Education Radio archive, which you could applied for "Non-Commenrical Use Only".
 For more details, please visit [Formosa Speech in the Wild (FSW)](https://sites.google.com/speech.ntut.edu.tw/fsw) project.

-*  Here is a brief description of the NER-Trs-Vol1 corpus
+*  Here is a brief description of the NER-Trs-Vol1 corpus.
+Before you try this recips, please apply, download and put or make a link of the corpus under this folder.

     |Corpus|Abbreviation|Source|Hours|Remark|
     |:---|:---|:---:|---:|:--|
     |NER Manual Transcription corpus Vol. 1|NER-Trs-Vol1 |NER| 107.4 | manual, word sequences|

-Before you try this recips, please apply, download and put or make a link of the corpus under this folder.

 * you could start from "run.sh".
-There are many switchs in this sceript, for example:
+There are many switchs in this sceript (flag "true" to "false") to bypass centain steps.
+), for example:

     true && (
     local/prepare_dict.sh || exit 1;
     ).

-Here the flag "true" to "false" to bypass centain steps.

 ## Reference RESULTs: